OneVision: Macquarie’s digital screen system

 - External advertising.

-If you are unsure if your message is appropriate or what you should include, contact your Portfolio Partner or log a OneHelp ticket for OneVision assistance from the Communications team.
+If you are unsure if your message is appropriate or what you should include, log a OneHelp ticket for OneVision assistance from the Communication team.

 Types of content and technical requirements